Skip to Main Content

 Some specific elder law journals are listed at right.
 Many articles about legal issues that affect the elderly will be found in law journals not devoted specifically to elder law.
 You can search for law journal articles in HeinOnline's Law Journal Library database (which requires a valid Loyola user ID and password), as well as in Bloomberg Law, Westlaw, and Lexis (all of which require a valid Law Library-issued ID and password).
 All the journal articles in HeinOnline's law journal database are full text PDFs.
 Bloomberg Law, Westlaw, and Lexis also have full text databases of periodical legal literature.
 Loyola's print law journals are located on the 4th floor of the Law Library.

 Non-legal academic, business, and news journals also offer coverage of issues that may be relevant to an elder law problem.
-Many journals are available in print in the Loyola Libraries and in full-text subscription databases.
+Many journals are available in print or in full-text subscription databases through either the Law Library or through Loyola University Libraries.
 Some of these databases are listed below, at right.
 For a range of health journals and databases offered at Loyola, please consult the journals tab of the Health Law Research Guide.

 Ask a reference librarian if you need help with these sources.